Daniel-KM/Omeka-S-module-BulkImport/README.md

 Simply set the database credentials and  the endpoint and go on.
 You need to install some more modules: [Advanced Resource Template], [Custom Vocab], [Data Type Rdf], [Numeric Data Types], [Spip ], [Thesaurus], [User Profile].

+This importer is no more available for now.

 Spreadsheet